Eadweard Muybridge: 1878: San Francisco panorama

-1871–1881: Personal life, marriage, murder, acquittal, paternity, and divorce
+1871–1881: personal life, marriage, killing, acquittal, paternity, and divorce

 On 20 May 1871, 41-year-old Muybridge married 21-year-old divorcee Flora Shallcross Stone (née Downs).
 The differences in their tastes and temperaments were understood to have been due to their age difference.
 Muybridge did not care for many of the amusements that she sought, so she went to the theatre and other attractions without him, and he seemed to be fine with that.
 Muybridge was more of the type that would stay up all night to read classics.
-Muybridge was also used to leaving home by himself for days, weeks or even months, visiting faraway places for personal projects or assignments.
+Muybridge was also used to leaving home for days, weeks or even months, visiting faraway places for personal projects or assignments.
 This did not change after his marriage.

 On 14 April 1874 Flora gave birth to a son, Florado Helios Muybridge.

 At some stage, Flora became romantically involved with one of their friends, Harry Larkyns.
 Muybridge intervened several times and believed the affair was over when he sent Flora to stay with a relative and Larkyns found a job at a mine near Calistoga, California.
 In mid-October 1874, Muybridge learned how serious the relationship between his wife and Larkyns really was.
 Flora's maternity nurse revealed many details and she had in her possession some love letters that the couple had still been writing to each other.
 At her place, Muybridge also came across a picture of Florado with "Harry" written on the back in Flora's handwriting, suggesting that she believed the child to be fathered by Larkyns.

 On 17 October, Muybridge went to Calistoga to track down Larkyns.
-Upon finding him, Muybridge said, "I have a message for you from my wife", and shot him point-blank.
+Upon finding him, Muybridge said, "I have a message for you from my wife", and shot him at point-blank range.
 Larkyns died that night, and Muybridge was arrested without protest and put in the Napa jail.

 A Sacramento Daily Union reporter visited Muybridge in jail for an hour and related how he was coping with the situation.
 Muybridge was in moderately good spirits and very hopeful.
 He felt he was treated very kindly by the officers and was a little proud of the influence he had on other inmates, which had earned him everyone's respect.
 He had protested the abuse of a "Chinaman" from a tough inmate, by claiming "No man of any country whose misfortunes shall bring him here shall be abused in my presence" and had strongly but politely voiced threats against the offender.
 He had addressed an outburst of profanity in a similar fashion.

 Flora filed for divorce on 17 December 1874 on the grounds of extreme cruelty, but this first petition was dismissed.
 It was reported that she fully sympathized with the prosecution of her husband.